A City Guide To Malaga, Spain

 The city of Málaga is the capital of the Province Málaga in Southern Spain, known as Málaga España.
-Malaga Spain is located in the Andalusia region, one of Spain’s 17 Autonomous regions.
-It is one of the most ancient cities to exist since the Roman rule in Spain.
+Malaga, Spain, is located in the Andalusia region, one of Spain’s 17 Autonomous regions.
+It is one of the most ancient cities since Roman rule in Spain.
 The locality is rich in culture, history, and gorgeous tourist sites.
 Remains of Moorish rule can still be seen in the southern Costa del Sol region.

 Malaga History